These are the top 10 richest people in the world right now

 2. Jeff Bezos

 The founder, former CEO, and current executive chairman of Amazon is credited for the massive success of the e-commerce giant.
-The company that started off by calling a one-bedroom apartment in New York its main office, grew to revenue of a whopping US $386 billion in 2020 (Rs 28,73,731 crore).
+The company that started off by calling a one-bedroom apartment in New York its main office, grew to revenue of a whopping US $386 billion in 2020.
 Naturally, the man at the top had to make it to the list.
-As of now, his net worth is US $149 billion (Rs 11,56,555 crore).
+As of now, his net worth is US $149 billion.

 Image: Courtesy Shutterstock